MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 ### Runtime Comparison

-I have created two 2-SAT CNF files for runtime comparison between these two implementation:
+We have created two 2-SAT CNF files for runtime comparison between these two implementation:

 Sample CNF 1: